What is out-of-hours trading?

-Our derivative trading hours for All Sessions stocks are 10am to 2am Monday to Thursday, and 10am to 11pm Friday (Swiss time).
+Our derivative trading hours for All Sessions stocks are 5pm to 9am Monday to Thursday, and 5pm Friday to 6am Saturday (UTC +8).

 All Sessions stocks are over 70 US shares that we offer outside of the main market session for share trading.
-You can speculate on our All Sessions stock offering with CFDs from 10am until 2am Monday to Thursday, and 10am to 11pm on Friday (Swiss time).
+You can speculate on our All Sessions stock offering with CFDs from 5pm to 9am Monday to Thursday, and 5pm Friday to 6am Saturday (UTC +8).

 Will a weekday position move over the weekend?